A loss of balance can happen even if we’re messing around with our body.

 1. Move with the least effort

-This has more to do with noticing the quality of movement itself.
+Remember, this has more to do with noticing the quality of movement itself.

 2. Breathe with your movement

-Since we tend to go on autopilot when it comes to breathing, becoming aware of breathing and how this is impacting our sense of effort or the quality of a movement can be quite revealing.
+Often we tend to go on autopilot when it comes to breathing.
+So, becoming aware of breathing and how this is impacts your sense of effort can be quite revealing.

 3. Move as a system not as a muscle